-What to expect: Easy living.
+What to expect: Relaxed days and easy living.
 All-Inclusive resorts were among the first to embrace multigenerational travelers.
 Pick your destination and pay attention to your included options to make sure every member of your clan has something to look forward to.

 Where to try it: Club Med.
 Connecting rooms are standard and can be reserved at the time of booking; some locations (especially in the Caribbean) offer suites for additional living space.
 Everyone is catered to: Its “baby club” takes infants as young as four months, and older kids will find age-appropriate sports and creative activities.
 Adult lessons like tennis, archery, and trapeze run on parallel tracks to kids’, so once activities are over, you can all get back together to enjoy quality time together.